Flexible & virtual opportunities

 Get a direct line to our hiring process!
 Contact Meghann Albert, Program Director, at email@example.com or 608.255.1549, ext.
 111.

 For one year, you can get paid to build sustainable solutions in a community, gain valuable hands on experience and prepare for your future.
-This full-time AmeriCorps service position offers a great opportunity to make a real impact in the lives of others while building your own knowledge and skillset.
+Full- and part-time AmeriCorps service positions offer a great opportunity to make a real impact in the lives of others while building your own knowledge and skillset.
 AmeriCorps National members serve the community in direct service and capacity building activities.

 PRIMARY DUTIES AND RESPONSIBILITIES